tdado/tdado.github.io/_misc/landscape.md

 classes: wide
 ---

-Learn to procedurally generate your own mountain-like terrain in <a href="https://unity.com/">Unity</a> during the artificial intelligence master's course <a href="https://neuralcoding.nl/">Computer Graphics & Computer Vision</a> by <a href="https://www.ru.nl/en/people/guclu-u">Dr. Umut Güçlü</a> at Radboud University. <a href="https://lynnle.com/">Lynn</a>, <a href="https://www.ru.nl/personen/appel-m">Michelle</a> and myself are present as teaching assistants.
-Here, you can find my landscape:
+In the master's course <a href="https://www.ru.nl/courseguides/socsci/courses-osiris/ai/sow-mki95-computer-graphics-computer-vision/">Computer Graphics & Computer Vision</a>, students procedurally generate their own mountain-like terrain in Unity using Perlin noise.
+This was my landscape.

 Click on any button in the window below to start playing.